Skip to content

 - Sharvon P. Hales, Sales Support & Marketing, Asendia USA

-This has also helped them create a stronger alliance between their sales and marketing teams.
-By removing the hassle of scattered content, their salespeople are able to address buyer objections and inquiries at any time, with just the click of a button.
-Content is much more focused and resonates with their buyers.
+This has also fostered a stronger alliance between their sales and marketing teams.
+By eliminating the hassle of scattered content, their salespeople can address buyer objections and inquiries at any time with just a click.
+The content is now more focused and resonates better with their buyers.

 In a nutshell, using sales content performance to develop your content is a total game-changer.
 By keeping tabs on engagement metrics, finding the common threads in what resonates with your audience, and customizing your messaging for each group, you can make sure your content is always hitting the mark.
 By putting sales content performance at the forefront of your content strategy, you're setting yourself up for some serious wins.